qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

                bash

-         -  Install libffi6 using the following commands.
+         -  Install the libffi6 package using the following commands.
 This is required for the QAIC compiler, which generates header and source files from IDL files:

             ::